ktorio/ktor-documentation/topics/openapi-spec-generation.md

 >
 {style="note"}

-## Add the Gradle plugin
+## Add dependencies

-To enable specification generation, apply the Ktor Gradle plugin to your project:
+* To enable specification generation, apply the Ktor Gradle plugin to your project:

 ```kotlin
 plugins {